ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 1 Synchronous calls
 -------------------

-A synchronous client will block the calling thread when sending a request to a service until a response has been received; nothing else can happen during a call.
+A synchronous client will block the calling thread when sending a request to a service until a response has been received; nothing else can happen on that thread during the call.
 The call can take arbitrary amounts of time to complete.
 Once complete, the response returns directly to the client.